Digital Humanism Fellowship

 Eligibility

-Applicants to the Junior Visiting Fellowship must currently pursue their doctoral degree or have obtained a PhD not longer than four years ago at the time of application.
+Candidates for the Digital Humanism Junior Visiting Fellowship must be enrolled in a doctoral program, or have obtained a PhD not longer than four years previously at the time of the application deadline (not before 20 January 2022).

 Selection

-The finalists are selected by a jury of experts.
-Applicants are notified of the jury decision in due time.
-The jury is not required to publicly justify its decisions or provide applicants with individual feedback on their applications.
+Applications that meet the formal and thematic criteria of the call will be evaluated, and the finalists will be selected by a jury of experts.
+Applicants will be notified of the jury’s decision via email by 30 April 2026.
+The jury is not required to publicly justify its decisions, nor to provide applicants with individual feedback on their applications.

 Contact